datajerk/ctf-write-ups/dc2020q/mooodem/README.md

        0000:e98c e8 8e 20        CALL       FUN_0000_0a1d
 ```

-From the disassembly it looks like we have to put pointers to `FLAG.TXT` and `rb` on the stack and then call `0xe98a` (the first instruction after the args are pushed).
+From the disassembly it looks like we have to push pointers to `FLAG.TXT` and `rb` on the stack and then call `0xe98a` (the first instruction after the args are pushed).

 The problem is that `FLAG.TXT` isn't in memory, at least not statically like all the other strings so far.